m-anshuman2166/supreme-guacamole/README.md

 SSL/TLS
 -------
 SSL certificates have old and new naming schemes.
 Android uses the old scheme yet the latest OpenSSL uses the new one.
-If you got ```CERTIFICATE_VERIFY_FAILED``` when using SSL/TLS in Python, you need to collect system certificates: (thanks @GRRedWings for the idea)
+If you got ```CERTIFICATE_VERIFY_FAILED``` when using SSL/TLS in Python, you need to collect system certificates:
 ```
 cd /data/local/tmp/build
 mkdir -p etc/ssl